“The easiest way to give yourself a raise without working harder is to increase your average sales price.” ~ Jason Fox

 People have their accountant, their lawyer, their doctor…why not their real estate professional?
 If you ask for loyalty early on, and then deliver, they could be with you forever.

 2. DRESS THE PART

 Researchers have found that not only does what we wear convey essential information to those around us about our station in the world an our competence, but it actually helps reinforce our own self-image, which then translates to enhanced performance in the given task.

 You don’t have to go all “Million Dollar Listing” and break the bank on Prada suits, but if you want to start playing in the big leagues, you must convey a sense of professionalism above and beyond the average.

-Several real estate professionals I’ve spoken to swear by Trunk Club to quickly and easily spruce up their wardrobes.
+Several real estate professionals I’ve spoken to swear by Trunk Club or Stitch Fix to quickly and easily spruce up their wardrobes.
 With a personal stylist dedicated to finding just the right items for you, it can be an enormous timesaver and a godsend for those of us who don’t love shopping for clothes all day.